Fair Work Audit: How to Prepare and What to Expect

 7. Leave Entitlements

 Common finding: Leave loading of 17.5% not being paid.
-Leave not accruing correctly for part-time employees.
 Shift workers not receiving the fifth week of annual leave.

 8. Pay Slips